-- O Your post must be at least 2 paragraphs (3 for grad students) AND add something new to the discussion.
-Alternately, students can post an audio/video that is at least two minutes long (but no longer than 5 minutes). - O You must respond to at least one other student (if you are the first to post, ask some questions of your peers regarding the topic).
-This can also be an audio/video. - These discussion posts substitute in-class discussions.
+- Your post must be at least 2 paragraphs (3 for grad students) AND add something new to the discussion.
+Alternately, students can post an audio/video that is at least two minutes long. - You must respond to at least one other student (if you are the first to post, ask some questions of your peers regarding the topic).
+This can also be an audio/video. - o These discussion posts substitute in-class discussions.
 Respond to one another, comment, and respectfully and thoughtfully counterpoint.
 I do read all posts.
 At times, I will respond and comment as well.
 However, I try not to interrupt the flow of the conversation between students.

-Reflection Product: At the end of each module, students will write a paper (minimum 2 pages) OR create a video (minimum 5 minutes/maximum 7 minutes) reflecting on the materials and assignments from the module AND complete the Ungrading rubric.
+Reflection Product: Every other week, students will write a paper or create a video reflecting on the materials AND assignments from the module.
 What was new?
 What was surprising?
 What was uncomfortable?
 How was the group interaction?
 At the end of each paper/video, tell me what grade you think you earned for that module.